ibm-cloud-docs/assistant/index.md

 - The **assistant** receives a message from a customer and sends it down the appropriate resolution path.

-  If you want to preprocess an incoming message, this is where you would inject logic to call an external service that can process the message before the assistant routes it.
-Likewise, you can process a response from the assistant before it is returned to the customer.
+  If you want to preprocess incoming messages, this is where you would inject logic to call an external service that can process the messages before the assistant routes them.
+Likewise, you can process responses from the assistant before they are returned to the customer.

 - The assistant chooses the appropriate resolution from among these options: